Contracting state to the London Agreement on the application of Art. 65 EPC?

 - if it was granted in French or German, by adding the pages of claims, after translation into Hungarian, to those of the rest of the patent after translation into Hungarian or English.

-If the publishing and printing fee is not paid at the time the translation is filed, the HIPO invites the applicant to remedy the deficiency within two months of the filing of the translation.
+If the publishing and printing fee is not paid at the time the translation is filed, the HIPO invites the applicant to remedy the deficiency within 2 months of the filing of the translation.
 If he fails to do so, the translation into Hungarian is deemed not to have been filed.

 Art.
 84/H PA